Policy on Student Observance of Religious Holidays and Final Exams/Study Days

 SCS Student Handbooks

-Please note the undergraduate (new window) and graduate (new window) policies that provide students the option to choose pass/fail (S/U) have resumed pre-COVID rules.
+Please note the undergraduate and graduate policies that provide students the option to choose pass/fail (S/U) have resumed pre-COVID rules.
 The deadline for students to make this choice is the last day to withdraw from the course in the semester.
 Courses on different modular dates will have the option to request a pass/fail up to the last day to withdraw in that module.
 See the Academic Calendar for dates..

 Thank you very much for your attention to these important policies and reading this lengthy email.
 Please don’t hesitate to contact me if you have any questions or concerns.